World (magazine)

-World (often stylized in all-caps as WORLD) is a monthly Christian news magazine, published in the United States by God's World Publications, a non-profit 501(c)(3) organization based in Asheville, North Carolina.
+World (often stylized in all-caps as WORLD) is a monthly Christian news magazine, published in the United States by World News Group, a non-profit 501(c)(3) organization based in Asheville, North Carolina.
 Worlds declared perspective is one of Christian evangelical Protestantism.

 Each issue features both U.S. and international news, cultural analysis, editorials and commentary, as well as book, music and movie reviews.
 Worlds end-of-the-year issue covers stories from the previous year, obituaries, and statistics.

 History

 World was launched by Joel Belz in 1986 as a publication of The Presbyterian Journal, a theologically conservative magazine founded in 1942.
 However, due to low readership and financial difficulties, The Presbyterian Journal cancelled the publication that June.
 Belz convinced the board of The Presbyterian Journal to shut down operations and reallocate its resources to World, which relaunched in 1987.
 It started with about 5,000 subscribers and the publishers initially requested donations in every issue to stay afloat.
 At its peak, World had a circulation exceeding 160,000.

 In 2005, Nick Eicher replaced Joel Belz as CEO and World considered moving its headquarters to a different city.
 Eicher made the decision to move the company's business model away from focusing on ad sales.
 (By 2025, the company said nearly 90 percent of its revenue is derived from subscriptions and charitable contributions.)
 In 2008, World switched from publishing weekly to biweekly.
 That same year Eicher was succeeded by Kevin Martin.
-In July 2011, World moved its office from Innsbruck Mall in Asheville to a former bank building at Biltmore Village.
+In July 2011, World moved its office from Innsbruck Mall in Asheville to a former bank building in Biltmore Village.

-World magazine received national media attention in 2009, when its then features editor Lynn Vincent was chosen to collaborate on former Alaska governor and 2008 Republican vice presidential candidate Sarah Palin's memoir, Going Rogue: An American Life.

 In 2012, World began referring to itself as World News Group, which includes its print, digital, and broadcast properties.
 In 2014, Nick Eicher became Chief Content Officer, responsible for all editorial content for the organization.

-In 2021, Marvin Olasky's tenure as editor-in-chief of World Magazine ended, but he continued working with the magazine until 2022, and he planned to continue working with World Journalism Institute beyond that time.
+In 2021, Marvin Olasky's tenure as editor-in-chief of World Magazine ended, but he continued working with the magazine until 2022, and he hoped to continue working with World Journalism Institute beyond that time.

 In July 2024, World changed its magazine from printing biweekly to monthly.
-Three months later, in late September, World's two office buildings in Biltmore Village were flooded by up to six feet of water from the Swannanoa River during Hurricane Helene.
+Three months later, in late September, World's two buildings in Biltmore Village were destroyed during Hurricane Helene.